luthentic/Security/README.md

  - There are different types of ransomware, including scareware, screen lockers, and encryption ransomware.
  - Ransomware can be spread through email attachments, infected software apps, infected external storage devices, and compromised websites, though a majority are spread through phishing emails.

 ---

-## Password Attack:
- - A password attack is a type of cyber attack where an attacker tries to gain unauthorized access to a system or network by cracking the passwords.
- - Brute-Force Attack: In this type of attack, the attacker tries all possible combinations of passwords until the correct one is found.
-This can be time-consuming but is guaranteed to find the password eventually.
- - Dictionary Attack: This is a method of breaking a password by trying all the words in a pre-arranged listing, typically derived from a list of words such as in a dictionary (hence the phrase dictionary attack).
- - Keylogger Attack: This involves the use of a program to record every keystroke made by a user in order to capture the user’s password.
- - Phishing: The attacker tricks the user into revealing their password.
-This is often done through deceptive email and websites.
- - Rainbow Table Attack: A rainbow table is a precomputed table for reversing cryptographic hash functions, usually for cracking password hashes.
-These tables allow attackers to reverse a password hash to its original password.

----